Gru: Critical response

-The use of flashbacks to characterise Gru in Despicable Me was compared by Variety to those used in Pixar's 2007 film Ratatouille to characterise Anton Ego.
 Gru was cited by Katy Marriner, writing in Screen Education, as one of the premier examples of a protagonist in an animated film who reforms themself, in contrast to the traditional animated film protagonist who remains heroic throughout.
 Gru was psychologically analysed by Nofika Dewi of Universitas Pamulang, who found that his rude and ambitious qualities represented his Id; his villainy and tenaciousness represented his Ego, while his competence as a parent and bravery were part of his Super-ego.

-Gru has also been interpreted as a Russian stereotype, with a 2017 study stating that elements of his characterisation had been designed to support supposed American political agendas that label Russians as backwards and violent.
-His name is believed to be a reference to the GRU, the Russian military intelligence unit.
+Gru was interpreted as a Russian stereotype in a 2017 study suggesting that elements of his characterisation had been designed to support anti-Russian sentiment in the United States.
+Tara Bennett of Syfy wrote an ode to Gru, citing him as a model of paternity based on his story arc from supervillain into a dedicated father.
+In an Empire review of the second film, Helen O'Hara noted that the Minions had been given a more prominent role and she thought this was unfair to Gru.
+She opined that with a stronger plot, he was capable of becoming a film icon.
+Simon Reynolds of Digital Spy agreed that Gru had been overshadowed by his henchmen in the second film and that his character progression was less clear.